-This measure is specified for reporting at program and plan level, and there are currently no plans for developing eMeasures (eCQM) for this measure.
+This measure is specified for reporting at the program and plan level and there are currently no efforts to develop an eMeasure (eCQM) at the same reporting level.

-Note for 3b3: Our understanding is that the Feasibility Score Card is only for eMeasures; consequently, we have not submitted this.
+Our understanding is that the Feasibility Score Card is only for eMeasures; consequently, we have not submitted this.
 Feasibility criteria were met during the initial endorsement review.